spirosavlonitis/phoenix_password/README.md

 ```ruby
 PhoenixPassword.new({:checkpoint=>true,:check_fraction=>2,:check_cmb=>7})
 ```
+check_cmb:

-check_cmb is to be used when you want to set a checkpoint in a specific combination length when generating multiple length combinations.
+Is to be used when you want to set a checkpoint in a specific combination length when generating multiple length combinations.
 Example: